Gabinou/mace/README.md

 ## About

-Mace is an attempt at making a C99-only build system.
+Mace is a C99-only build system.
-Specifity, reduced scope, all in service of *simplicity*.
+Specificity, reduced scope, all in service of *simplicity*.

 A macefile is a .c file.
 Targets are structs.